 - UPS is a very popular carrier but they’re also really big – good luck finding an account manager to talk to if things go wrong.
 We’ve had a lot of success using Fed-Ex ground.

-- Tell us who your contact is for shipping matters.
+- Tell us who your contact person is for shipping matters.
 A real person, please...

 - We’ll need your Tax ID # if you’re in the U.S. (for Customs purposes).